Frequently Asked Questions

 I’m a distance learner and can’t come to campus.
 Can the Writing Center help me?

 Absolutely!
 We serve the entire MTSU writing community, and that includes our distance learners!
-We offer online consultations very similar to our in-person consultations.
-We also have a variety of resources on our website for downloading.
+We offer online live chat consultations that mirror our in-person sessions.
+We also have document drop sessions where you can upload your draft and receive feedback via email.
+Finally, we have a variety of online resources on our website as well.

 What are Writing Partnerships?